+The Natural Heritage Program database lists several rare, threatened and endangered species in Chatham County (Attachment 3).
 Braham and Braham (2001) examined the Site for potential habitat for several federally protected species: harperella, red-cockaded woodpecker, bald eagle, and Cape Fear shiner (described above).
 Harperella is a semi-aquatic annual plant that is found in Chatham County.
 In North Carolina, the plant is always found along swift-flowing rivers in sun or shade in rock crevices or on gravel bars that are swept clear of other vegetation during spring floods.
 No suitable habitat was found on site.
 In addition, the researchers noted that the two large beaver dams have permanently flooded any potential suitable habitat.

 The red-cockaded woodpecker (RCW) nests in older-growth pine trees, and prefers longleaf pine, but will use other pines that are of sufficient size and age.
 The RCW will also nest in mixed stands as long as 50 percent of the stand is pine.
 Braham and Braham (2001) found 560 acres of marginal habitat for the RCW on the Briar Chapel Site.
-The Natural Heritage Program website indicates that the RCW has not been found in Chatham County for twenty years.
-Based on no reports of the RCW at the Site, the fact that only marginal habitat was found, and the fact that RCW has not been found in Chatham County for twenty years, it likely does not exist in the vicinity of the Site.
+In 2002, they performed a helicopter survey for RCW within the Briar Chapel Site and all land within a one mile radius.
+No evidence of RCW were observed.
+In addition, no evidence of RCW nests were observed during the vegetation survey.
+Braham and Braham also requested information from local residents on whether they had seen RCW.
+Two respondents noted yes, but descriptions of the birds did not match the RCW, and the biologists believe they actually observed pileated woodpeckers and flickers.
+E-mail accounts from knowledgeable bird watchers noted no RCW sightings.
+Thus Braham and Braham concluded that no RCW exists near the Briar Chapel site.